AO-StreetArt/AOSharedServiceLibrary/docs/quickstart/README.md

 #### Installing Docker

-If you do not already have Docker installed, please follow the instructions [here] (https://docs.docker.com/engine/installation).
+If you do not already have Docker installed, please follow the instructions [here](https://docs.docker.com/engine/installation).

 ### Running the Docker Image